Aryan-Vora/Platformer/README.md

 With the sound library in place, you’re all set!

-- Click the `Run` button, typically found at the top-left corner of the Processing environment, to start the game.
+- Click the `Run` button, found at the top-left corner of the Processing environment, to start the game.

 ## Game Demonstration